 However, the goal of external pressure may not necessarily be related to organisational performance of the focal firm.
 Indeed many external stakeholders are not particularly driven by the performance imperatives of the organisation.
-For example, regulatory agencies may drive reduction of pollution and promote recycling, irrespective of whether or not this leads to improved economic performance for the organisation, while customers may be driven by a need to conform to their own sustainability agenda (Laosirihongthong et al., 2013).
-Similarly, social pressures may simply be to encourage responsible corporate citizenship (Awaysheh and Klassen., 2010; Baden et al., 2009).
-Therefore, the direct effect of external pressure can drive implementation of visible and demonstrable sustainability management initiatives.
+For example, regulatory agencies may be driven by the need to reduce pollution and promote recycling, whether or not, this leads to improved economic performance for the organisation, while customers may be driven by a need to conform to their own sustainability agenda (Laosirihongthong et al., 2013).
+Similarly, social pressures aim to encourage responsible corporate citizenship (Awaysheh and Klassen., 2010; Baden et al., 2009).
+Therefore, the direct effect of external pressure may drive the implementation of visible and demonstrable sustainability management initiatives.
+Hence, it is proposed that: